 Grate parmesan into fluffy mounds that melt quickly and look beautiful when treating yourself of the family to rustic bowls of pasta.
 Sprinkle fresh parmesan over eggs, salads, or any dish for a burst of flavor.
 Grate other hard cheeses like Asiago, Pecorino and Padano.

 When finely grating cheese, try not to leave small balls and lumps.
-If the final piece slips over the grates, it’s easier to purchase more cheese than you’ll need and shred just a section of the block.
+If the final piece slips over the grates, purchasing more cheese is easier than you’ll need and shred just a section of the block.

 If you want to be sure you’ve grated the appropriate quantity, use a kitchen scale.